random-forests/tensorflow-workshop/setup/install-docker.md

 # Run the TensorFlow Docker image on your laptop

 We will present the tutorial in [Jupyter](jupyter.org) notebooks.
-To run them on your Windows machine, you will need a working TensorFlow installation (v1.0+).
+To run them on your laptop machine, you will need a working TensorFlow installation (v1.0+).

 Below are instructions on how to set up a TensorFlow environment using